Vardoge/synq-getting-started/README.md

   * If you need to see the commit history, it can be found in the original PR ( ex: [PR 6](https://github.com/SYNQfm/obaku/pull/6) )
 * Maintain as few personal branches as possible
 * More complicated workspaces should include a PR [template](https://github.com/SYNQfm/obaku/blob/master/.github/PULL_REQUEST_TEMPLATE.md)
+* should pass the coveralls code coverage & unit tests (you can adjust the coveralls code coverage thresholds here https://coveralls.io/github/SYNQfm/obaku/settings.
+Note, this is just for the 'obaku' repositories, and assumes you have the correct access privileges to make changes!)

 __Code Reviews__